quidmonkey/namespacejs/README.md

 ## API

 * `debugNamespaces()` - Prints out a list of any unloaded dependencies.
 Useful for debugging.
-* `deleteModule(string)` - String specifies a namespace.
-Deletes the module from the hash.
-* `getModule(string)` - String specifies a namespace.
+* `getNamespace(string)` - String specifies a namespace.
 Gets the module at the given namespace.
-* `module(string, function)` - String specifies a namespace, function a closure.
+* `namespace(string, function)` - String specifies a namespace, function a closure.
 Creates a module on the given namespace using the closed over code block.
 Returns any return value from the closed over code block.
-* `module(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
+* `namespace(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
 Creates a module on the given namespace using the closed over code block and injecting the given dependencies into the closure.
 * `registerLibrary(string, object)` - String specifies a namespace, object a module (or library) to store on the namespace.
 Registers an object on the given namespace.
 This will attempt to remove the library from the global scope.
 Useful for namespacing third party libraries.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/20e24f332601aac16a37554432cdad67 "githalytics.com")](http://githalytics.com/quidmonkey/namespacejs)